American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/08-models.md

 Last edited: October 2024

 **Suggested Citation**<br></br>
-Liao, Y., Bailey, P., & Yavuz, S. Introduction.
+Liao, Y., Bailey, P., & Yavuz, S. Models.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 ##  Regression Analysis With `lm.sdf`
 After the data are read in with the `EdSurvey` package, a linear model can be fit to fully account for the complex sample design used for NCES data by using `lm.sdf`.